Every day, we strive to ensure that the work we do reflects the mission of Council for Children’s Rights:

 RAISE THE AGE

-North Carolina is one of only two states that still requires the prosecution of all 16- and 17- year-olds accused of a crime in the adult criminal justice system.
+With recent agreements in New York between the legislature and the governor’s office to raise the age of juvenile jurisdiction, North Carolina may soon be the only state that still requires the prosecution of all 16- and 17- year-olds accused of a crime in the adult criminal justice system.
 This law deprives children of proper services, increases the likelihood children will recidivate, and reduces the likelihood they will pursue employment and higher education.
 As part of the Council’s on-going effort related to this reform, the Council will support amendments to the juvenile justice code in the areas of due process, children in confinement, and reducing entry to the delinquency system.
 These targeted reforms will improve children’s legal rights and how juvenile court operates thereby improving outcomes for children.
 These reforms will build a foundation for the Council to then advocate for the larger issue of raising the age of juvenile court jurisdiction in future sessions.
 The Council will advocate in the General Assembly and among local and state-wide bodies to raise the age of mandated juvenile court jurisdiction from 15 to 17-years-old.
 It will also advocate for raising the minimum age for transfer to adult court, which was reduced to 13-years-old in 1994.

 Read more about efforts to Raise the Age here